fbazzarella/shuttle/README.md

 A simplest continuous integration for a Rails application.
 Enjoy it!

-Get a new code from another team members, install new gems, run new migrations, run specs and send your new feature to the origin repository.
+Get a new code from another team members, install new gems, run new migrations, run specs, send your new feature to the origin repository and deploy your application.
 At the simplest way!

 ## Installation